canuck61/job/readme.txt

 No Continuous integration was done.

-I have used maven for the project
+I have used maven for the project.

 To produce the jar file conatining the Calculator executable: